boronine/discipline/README.markdown

-Pervert is a work in progress to create a Django model version control system for a future free online dictionary.
-Since it could become useful for someone else's project, I've separated it to become a standalone app.
+Pervert is a work in progress Django model version control system for a future free online dictionary.
+Since it could become useful for someone else's project, I've separated it from the dictionary into a standalone app.

 Pervert records changes in their rawest form, which could be useful for a project where many editors are working on data that is most natural to store in a